 In The Spirit of Kamiko

-The invention of a paper shirt, Kamiko (Japanese), has long been lost in the mists of time.
-Perhaps first made by a Buddhist monk or a rural farmer, it came in response to a lack/shortage of textiles.
-With time, Kamiko got embedded with meaning.
+The invention of the paper shirt or Kamiko in Japanese, has long been lost to time.
+Perhaps first made by a Buddhist monk or a rural farmer, it came in response to a shortage of textiles.
+With time, Kamiko became embedded with meaning.
 It became symbolic of the 'transitoriness of life and cycles of nature as the paper clothes would gradually disintegrate with time and wear.'

 Industrial development has made materials and products from across the globe readily obtainable, cheaper, and more accessible.
 Naylor and Ball (2005) argued that mass production has led to greater consumption and, as a result, 'a mass devaluing of ever-increasing products manufactured'.

-"In the Spirit of Kamiko" became a craft project that aimed to revive the symbolic message behind the Japanese paper shirt and encourage reflection on the impermanence of things and how, in the time of environmental crisis, we need our cultural craft practices to reconnect with the ecological cycles in nature.
+'In the Spirit of Kamiko' is a craft project that aims to revive the symbolic message behind the Japanese paper shirt and encourage reflection on the impermanence of things and how, in the time of environmental crisis, we need our cultural craft practices to reconnect with the ecological cycles in nature.

-Firstly, Katarzyna collected nettle plants and willow branches from the North area of London.
-Secondly, the plants had to go through initial processing.
+Firstly, the designer collected nettle plants and willow branches from the North area of London.
+Following this, the plants had to go through initial processing.
 While nettle plants could be used as a whole, including leaves and stems, the willow branches had to be cooked and the outer bark separated from the inner bark.
-The very outer layer of bark scraped off.
+The outer layer of bark scraped off.

-To make the paper sheets, nettle plants and willow bark were cooked with an addition of soda ash (Interestingly, the willow fiber would turn pink at this stage).
-After cooking and rinsing, the nettle plants and willow fiber were beaten into a pulp.
-Lastly, the fiber pulp was mixed with water and rice thickener, sifted through a mould and deckle, and dried.
-Small amounts of mitsumata fiber were mixed into nettle and willow fiber for strength.
+To make the paper sheets, nettle plants and willow bark were cooked with an addition of soda ash (Interestingly, the willow fibre would turn pink at this stage).
+After cooking and rinsing, the nettle plants and willow fibre were beaten into a pulp.
+Lastly, the fibre pulp was mixed with water and rice thickener, sifted through a mould and deckle and dried.
+Small amounts of mitsumata fibre were mixed into nettle and willow fibre for strength.

 Information submitted by the maker and edited by the Future Materials Bank.